nachtmaar/androlyzedoc/index.rst

 Documentation
 -------------

-The `documentation <https://github.com/nachtmaar/androlyzedoc>`_ is publicly avaiable and opensource too.
+The documentation is hosted at `readthedocs.org <https://androlyze.readthedocs.org>`_ and opensource available at `github <https://github.com/nachtmaar/androlyzedoc>`_.
 Feel free to contribute!
 Edit the docs on github, commit it and it will be automatically built by readthedocs!

 .. toctree::